circleci/circleci-docs/jekyll/_cci2_ja/faq.md

 If you notice that your account is receiving repeated refills, review your credit usage by logging in to the CircleCI web app > click `Plan` > click `Plan Usage`.
 In most cases, increasing your credit package should minimize repeat refills.
 You can manage your plan by clicking `Plan Overview`.

-On the **free plan**, jobs will fail to run once you have run out of credits.
+On the **Free plan**, jobs will fail to run once you have run out of credits.

 #### クレジットに有効期限はありますか?
 {: #do-credits-expire }